tfrizzell/duthie-bot/README.md

       * waivers     - announces any players placed on or claimed off waivers that match your league and/or team filters

 # LEAGUE (optional)
   The league argument is optional when deregistering a watcher.
 If omitted, all watchers that match the other arguments will be removed.
 To specify a league, simple enter the league's id or name found on LeagueGaming.com.
-For a list of valid leagues, see -lg list leagues.
+For a list of valid leagues, see -duthie list leagues.

   If specifying a league by name, be sure to wrap it in quotes (ex: "LGHL PSN") or remove any spaces (ex: LGHLPSN).

 # TEAM (optional)
   The team argument is optional when deregistering a watcher.
 If omitted, all watchers that match the other arguments will be removed.
 To specify a team, simple enter the team's id or name found on LeagueGaming.com.
-For a list of valid teams, see -lg list teams.
+For a list of valid teams, see -duthie list teams.

   If specifying a team by name, be sure to wrap it in quotes (ex: "Toronto Maple Leafs") or remove any spaces (ex: TorontoMapleLeafs).